The head and neck cancer proteome

 Most head and neck cancers arise from squamous epithelium and are squamous cell carcinomas of different histologic grades.
 The tumor cells in well-differentiated cancers closely resemble normal squamous epithelium, whereas poorly differentiated cancers are difficult to classify as being of squamous epithelial origin.
 Salivary gland tumors (mainly adenocarcinomas) comprise a minority of head and neck tumors.

-Here, we explore the head and neck cancer proteome using TCGA transcriptomics data and antibody based protein data.
-790 genes are suggested as prognostic based on transcriptomics data from 499 patients; 340 genes associated with unfavorable prognosis and 450 genes associated with favorable prognosis.
+Here, we explore the head and neck cancer proteome using TCGA transcriptomics data and antibody-based protein data.
+897 genes are suggested as prognostic based on transcriptomics data from 499 patients; 340 genes are associated with unfavorable prognosis and 557 genes are associated with favorable prognosis.

 TCGA data analysis